-The only reason Ben and I were able to go the custom-build route is because we were already earning substantial revenue from our blog.
-We had money to invest, and knew exactly what we wanted to do.
+The only reason Ben and I were able to go the custom-build route was because we were already earning substantial revenue from our blog.
+We had money to invest and knew exactly what we wanted to do.

 That being said, there are some pros to choosing a pre-built theme:

 - You can get up and running overnight

 - You can change themes as many times as you want